sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

     account](http://aws.amazon.com/).
 Hadoop will need to run in streaming mode, where the data is simply streamed to any executable.
-    It might also be possible to run Hadoop in native Java mode and compile Matlab code using the Java builder (this is more complex than using the streaming mode).
+    It might also be possible to run Hadoop in native Java mode and compile MATLAB code using the Java builder (this is more complex than using the streaming mode).

 -   Transfer your data to Amazon storage cloud (the Amazon storage cloud